 Additionally, a satisfactory draft of a chapter (which need not be the dissertation's first chapter) must be approved by the student's committee by the last day of class of Fall semester Year 4 (regardless of when the student completes the examination process).
-The thesis committee signifies their approval by signing Part II of the Dissertation Prospectus & Chapter Review form (see Appendix H) and submitting it to the Graduate Program Administrator by the last day of class of the Fall term.
+The thesis committee signifies their approval by signing Part II of the Dissertation Prospectus & Chapter Review form (forms may be found on the Department of English website: https://english.rice.edu/graduate-forms) and submitting it to the Graduate Program Administrator by the last day of class of the Fall term.
 Compliance with this departmental deadline requires that students work collaboratively with their dissertation committee to construct a chapter draft completion timeline that adequately allows for feedback, revision, and finally, signed committee approval by the last day of class.